mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 - You use this entirely at your own Risk.
 - Fork your own copy from this repo and feel free to contribute to it.

+##### Why not visit me?
+https://mitchellkrog.com is what I do full time, playing with servers is another passion of mine.
+I love Apache but have recently fallen head over heels with Nginx I write rules like these for my own servers and make them available to you all for free.